jpadilla/pyjwt/docs/usage.rst

     This claim can be used to determine the age of the JWT.
 Its value MUST be a number containing a NumericDate value.
 Use of this claim is OPTIONAL.

-If the `iat` claim is in the future, an `jwt.InvalidIssuedAtError` exception will be raised.

 .. code-block:: python

     jwt.encode({'iat': 1371720939}, 'secret')